majidgdotcom/scroll-motion-images-react/README.md

             ├── 1.jpg
             └── ...

-2.	**Home Component:** The Home component demonstrates how to use the ShakeImageWithScroll component.
+2.	**Home Component:** The Home component demonstrates how to use the MotionImagesWithScroll component.
 It renders two sets of images with different configurations:

-3.	**ShakeImageWithScroll Component:** This component displays images based on scroll position and provides customization options like fullscreen, width size, and distance between images.
+3.	**MotionImagesWithScroll Component:** This component displays images based on scroll position and provides customization options like fullscreen, width size, and distance between images.

-## Props for ShakeImageWithScroll
+## Props for MotionImagesWithScroll

 | **Prop Name**  | **Type**               | **Description**                                                    |
 |----------------|------------------------|--------------------------------------------------------------------|